Scott Mills to replace Steve Wright on BBC Radio 2 afternoon show

 Wright, who will leave afternoons in September, is not leaving the BBC completely and will continue to present Steve Wright's Sunday Love Songs on Radio 2.

-In a statement, he said: "Radio 2 told me several months back that they wanted to do something different in the afternoons, and I thought - fair enough.
-Let's give somebody else a go.
-Scott is a brilliant and versatile broadcaster, he is the man for the job!
-And Sara's an amazing presenter, and a wondrous person."
+"At the beginning of this year, my friend and boss Helen Thomas, head of Radio 2, said she wanted to do something different in the afternoons," he explained to listeners

-Wright added that he was developing other projects with the corporation, including a BBC Sounds spin-off called Serious Jockin' as well as "exciting new digital programmes and podcasts, which will feature elements of the afternoon show".
+"Now, I've been doing this programme for 24 years at Radio 2, and so how can I possibly complain?
+The support and creative freedom that I'm given is fantastic at Radio 2 and really I can't hog the slot forever, so let's give somebody else a go.

-He added: "I get so much creative freedom at the BBC, I have no complaints.
-They've always been fair and kind to me.
+In a statement, Wright added that he was developing other projects with the corporation, including a BBC Sounds spin-off called Serious Jockin' as well as "exciting new digital programmes and podcasts, which will feature elements of the afternoon show".

 "We're not done yet.
 Afternoons will finish in September, we'll move onto new programmes and projects in October, and Love Songs will continue every Sunday morning."